 This paper outlines the key state policy issues of the Denver Regional Council of Governments (DRCOG).
 It identifies policy positions intended to inform the General Assembly, state executive branch officials and others as they develop and implement state policy on these issues.
-This policy statement guides positions and actions taken by the DRCOG Board, its staff and members during the 2011 state legislative session.
+This policy statement guides positions and actions taken by the DRCOG Board, its staff and members during the 2012 state legislative session.

 DRCOG is a membership organization of nearly 60 cities, towns and counties in the Denver metropolitan region.
-Under federal law, the regional council serves as the Metropolitan Planning Organization (MPO) for regional transportation planning, which includes a requirement to coordinate transportation planning with air quality goals, and the Area Agency on Aging in eight counties.
+Under federal law, DRCOG serves as the Metropolitan Planning Organization (MPO) coordinating transportation planning with air quality goals, and serves as the Area Agency on Aging in eight counties to aid the 60+ population.
 Under state statutes, DRCOG, as the regional planning commission, prepares and adopts a regional plan for the metro area and has a regional responsibility for oversight of transit projects and certain state-sponsored and private toll road projects.

 DRCOG also serves as a forum for addressing regional issues and coordinating local activities.
-It is an advocate for regionalism and has adopted a Legislative Principle Statement that says, in part, "the organization assumes the responsibility for identifying and promoting regional interests in its various fields of planning and management to state and federal legislative and administrative bodies."
+It is an advocate for regionalism and has adopted a Legislative Principle Statement that says in part, "the organization assumes the responsibility for identifying and promoting regional interests in its various fields of planning and management to state and federal legislative and administrative bodies."
 It is within this context that the following policy positions are adopted and advocated.